Nautevol07VII-111/Student-Admin-Service/README.md

 # Student Management System

-A full-stack student management application built with Spring Boot backend and React frontend.
+A full-stack student management application built with a Spring Boot backend and React frontend.

 ## Project Overview